NascHQ/dsw/readme.md

 ```

 * This depends on browser support...some browser will say the device is online even though there is no internet connection, just because the device is connected to a private network(with a rounter).

+## Sandbox

+Want to just see it working as fast as possible?<br/>
+Clone the project, go to its directory, install it and run `npm run try`

 # Contributing